 Although many statistical tools are available in the market like SAS, Knime, RapidMiner, etc. but knowing at least one analytical programming language makes you headstrong in the mathematics of the operation you are performing.
 You can manipulate data according to your requirements.
-Python and R are the most used languages by Data Scientists because of the variety of packages available for the statistical computations.
-SQL is an all-time favorite and no matter which company you are going, they will test your core SQL knowledge for data science.
-It is very much required to get the data from the database before starting using it hence SQL is also one of the major requirements for becoming a data scientist.
+Python and R are the most used languages by Data Scientists because of the variety of packages available for statistical computations.
+SQL is an all-time favorite, and no matter which company you are going to, they will test your core SQL knowledge for data science.
+It is very much required to get the data from the database before starting using it; hence SQL is also one of the major requirements for becoming a data scientist.

 Benefits of Data Scientist in Business

-- Empowering management and business for better decision making with the data-driven choices.
+- Empowering management and business for better decision making with data-driven choices.

-- Analyzing trends in the organization data and predicting future based on past trends.
+- Analyzing trends in the organization data and predicting the future based on past trends.

 - Selecting critical issues from the pile of problems that matter to the business utmost.